1 JUL 2018

 The minimal PII cover for DPB Licensed firms is to be increased to €1.25M for single cases and €1.85M for the annual aggregate.

-DPB Licensed firms will also be required to obtain and provide their clients with an IPID.
+DPB Licensed firms will also be required to obtain and provide their customer clients with an IPID.
 An IPID is available from the insurance provider.
 The firm will be required to issue the IPID together with the Demands and Needs Statement to their clients before the placement of the insurance.

 While DPB Licensed firms are not required to fulfil the 15-hour CPD requirement due to their status of Ancillary Insurance Intermediaries, firms nevertheless need to ensure that relevant staff undertake professional training and development relating to the undertaking of insurance distribution activities